 For more information, see Hiding Assets and Property in Bankruptcy.

-The bankruptcy trustee may file an adversarial proceeding to get the money back from the person or entity you paid, and then disburse the money in equal shares amongst all of your creditors.
-If you paid an ordinary creditor, then that might not matter to you.
-You might care, however, if the trustee sues your mom or sister to get the money back.
+The bankruptcy trustee might file an adversarial proceeding to get the money back from the person or entity you paid and then disburse the funds in equal shares amongst all of your creditors.
+If you paid an ordinary creditor, that might not matter to you.
+However, you might care if the trustee sues your mom or sister to get the money back.

 For more information, see Adversary Proceedings in Bankruptcy: Preferential Transfers.